osm2vectortiles/osm2vectortiles/README.md

 - **[Detailed Usage Guide](/USAGE.md)**: Create your own planet scale vector tiles with a distributed workflow using the OSM2VectorTiles components.

+You should also check out our associated bachelor thesis **[Updatable Vector Tiles from OpenStreetMap](https://cdn.rawgit.com/osm2vectortiles/bachelor-thesis/882a46977f7b984fc59be188335127d62921c44c/thesis.pdf)** if you like a more scientific approach to the project.

 ## Downloads

 Download the entire world, city or country extracts from http://osm2vectortiles.org/downloads.